 Practical Tips for Connection Requests

-- Personalize your message: Reference mutual connections, shared interests, or recent activity to build rapport.
+- Personalize your message: Refer to mutual connections, common interests, or recent connections to strengthen engagement.

-- Be concise and clear: Limit your request to 2-3 sentences while clearly stating your intent.
+- Be concise and clear: Use 2-3 sentences that clearly communicates to your purpose.

-- Offer value: Highlight how connecting could benefit the recipient, such as exchanging insights or exploring collaboration.
+- Offer value: Emphasize how connecting could benefit the recipient, whether it’s exchanging ideas or exploring potential collaborations.

 Example: “Hi [Name], I noticed we share an interest in [topic] and are part of [mutual group].
 I’d love to connect and discuss how we can collaborate in [industry].”